The Private Equity Principal: Full Career Guide

 It’s a good representation of the Principal’s job: many meetings and negotiations, deal sourcing, firm representation, and making a case for or against deals to the Partners.

 Private Equity Principal Lifestyle and Hours

 As with Analyst and Associate roles, the hours and lifestyle vary significantly based on firm size.

-At mega-funds like KKR, Blackstone, and Apollo, Principals often work 80+ hours per week, which translates into something like:
+At private equity mega-funds like KKR, Blackstone, and Apollo, Principals often work 80+ hours per week, which translates into something like: